 The regularity of the curriculum model in some subjects means that only one core concept can be focussed on at a time and these can be placed almost exactly a year apart in the planning.
-Such a neat curriculum can be shown with concepts running vertically as shown here as concept a, b and c.
+Such a neat curriculum model lends itself to a much simpler graphic as shown below.